San José de Ocoa

 San José de Ocoa, or simply Ocoa, is the capital of San José de Ocoa province in the Dominican Republic.
 It is located in a valley in the southern region of the Central Cordillera mountain range.

 History

 Photograph of San José de Ocoa in the 1930s.

 The town was founded in 1805 by people from the southern town of Baní.
-The Spanish Canarian descendants were the first ethnic group to settle in San José de Ocoa, remaining a significant group in the town.
-Other families from Spain, Italy and France would soon follow.
-Blacks also would later settle in San José de Ocoa, most of them being Afro-Caribbean Cocolo descendants arriving from San Pedro de Macoris.
+The Spanish Canarian descendants were the first ethnic group to settle in San José de Ocoa, remaining a significant group in the town today.
+Other families from peninsular Spain, Italy and France would soon follow.
+Blacks (to a lesser extent) would also would later settle in San José de Ocoa, most of them being Afro-Caribbean Cocolo descendants arriving from San Pedro de Macoris.

+Church of San Jose de Ocoa.